 Turnitin (can also be referred to as Turnitin.com in University of Toronto communications) is an efficient way to identify common writing issues and deter plagiarism in course assignments.
-Instructors using this tool can create a Turnitin Assignment in their Portal course to which students submit their assignments electronically for analysis.
-With the integration of Turnitin in Learning Portal courses, instructors and students should not access the program through the Turnitin.com website.
+Instructors using this tool can create a Turnitin Assignment in their Quercus course to which students submit their assignments electronically for analysis.
+With the integration of Turnitin into Quercus courses, instructors and students should not access the program through the Turnitin.com website.

 Originality Reports highlight suspicious passages and do not make judgments as to whether a paper has been plagiarized.
 Users may use the report’s information, as well as any other relevant information, to determine if these passages represent plagiarism.